eth-educators/website/research.md

 - [Unconditional inclusion lists](https://ethresear.ch/t/unconditional-inclusion-lists/18500)

 ### MEV Burn
-mevburn aims to address centralization caused by the volatility in MEV rewards and increase the cost of censorship at the builder level
+mevburn aims to address centralization caused by the volatility in MEV rewards and increase the cost of censorship at the builder level.
 - [MEV burn—a simple design](https://ethresear.ch/t/mev-burn-a-simple-design/15590)
 - [Dr. changestuff or: How I learned to stop worrying and love mev-burn](https://ethresear.ch/t/dr-changestuff-or-how-i-learned-to-stop-worrying-and-love-mev-burn/17384)

 ### ePBS
-Enshrined Proposal Builder Separation removes the necessity for relays by allowing validators and builders to interact trustlessly
+Enshrined Proposal Builder Separation removes the necessity for relays by allowing validators and builders to interact trustlessly.
 - [ePBS](https://github.com/ethereum/consensus-specs/pull/3828)
 - [ePBS FAQ](https://hackmd.io/@ttsao/epbs-faq0)